how-many-types-of-pos-systems-in-kuwait-are-available

 Self-service Kiosk POS systems are typically most effective for:

-• Airports and other places where customers are in a rush
+• Busy venues where customers are often in a hurry

 Pros